 - The Finance Charge on cash advances runs from the date of each transaction.
 Finance Charges on non-cash transactions accrue from the date of posting to your account.
 However, if you pay your new balance in full within 25 days of your statement closing date, current Finance Charges on non-cash transactions are waived.
 Otherwise, a Finance Charge will be imposed on the unpaid average daily balance on non-cash transactions from the previous statement closing date until the payment date.
 Cash advances include credit withdrawals at ATMs, online transfers, over the counter cash advances, and through checking account overdraft protection if that option has been selected.

-- A fee of $5.00 will be charged for each cash advance obtained on your Credit Card account.
+- The fee for each cash advance obtained on your Credit Card account will be 2% of the amount of each cash advance or $10, whichever is greater.
 A cash advance charge is included as a Finance Charge under federal requirements.

 - The Finance Charge continues to accrue until the date of payment on cash advances or purchases carried forward from the previous statement.